smeup/jariko/docs/symboltable_serialization.md

 ### Serialization
 The serialization is triggered only at the end of the main program execution.
-For each MemorySlice having property `persist=true` (program running into activation group), MemorySlice will be passed to IMemorySliceStorage and it will be stored.
+For each MemorySlice having property `persist=true` (program running into activation group), MemorySlice will be passed to IMemorySliceStorage, and it will be stored.

 ### IMemorySliceStorage
 This interface should be implemented to accomplish the SymbolTable serialization and deserialization.